JoshuaCWebDeveloper/genai-node-red/README.md

 By leveraging these libraries, we aim to build a Flow Builder that is not only powerful and flexible but also intuitive and user-friendly.
 This will enable users to efficiently create and manage their Node-RED flows directly within our custom frontend client.

-## Flow Builder Development - Detailed Task Descriptions
+## Flow Builder - Detailed Task Descriptions

 ### Priority 1: Design the Flow Canvas for Placing and Connecting Nodes